Best Travel Money Belt 2023

 Material and Durability

 When you purchase a money belt, you should be able to count on it lasting you for many years to come.
 This is where choosing a money belt made of quality materials and construction is so important.
 Nylon is a great choice for money belts because not only is it durable, but it is also pretty easily to clean and tends to be water-resistant.
 If your money belt comes with zipper pockets or other storage features, you’ll also want to look for reinforced stitching for added durability.
+You may also want to take into consideration if you will use this money belt in wet locations.
+If you are traveling to beach destinations such as Tulum, Playa Del Carmen or Punta Cana you may want to get a money belt that you can use at the beach.

 Overall Value for the Money